 This leads us to wise advice Jesus gives us.

 (NIV) Mark 14:38, “Watch and pray so that you will not fall into temptation.
 The spirit is willing, but the flesh is weak.”

 Prayer is a form of fighting.
-But what not everyone will want to hear is the fact we are also asking Jesus to convict our heart.
+But what not everyone will want to hear is the fact we are also asking Jesus to convict us.
 There are things in our life we need to give up.
 When we ask Christ for help in staying away from what tempts us, we need to ask Him to bring AWARENESS to whatever we are allowing in our life CURRENTLY that we need to turn away from.

 We are to pray for God to help us stay clear of temptation.
 In the Lord’s Prayer, we are told to pray against temptation.
 (Luke 11:04)